CS2212-Team-2/Code-repo/README.md

 ## Synopsis

-This repository contains a household management web app that allows the users to easily say on top of tasks, events, and finances of the household.
+This repository contains a household management web app that allows the users to easily stay on top of tasks, events, and finances of the household.

 ##  Repository Organization